Should Your Dealership Spend More Ad Budget on Google or Facebook?

 But before you choose your horse in this race, it’s important to know the unique value of search ads.

-Paid Search for Auto Dealers
+Paid Search for RV and Auto Dealers

 Platforms like Google and Bing allow advertisers to target customers based on the keywords they search.